Overnight Stays and Day Use

 - The speed limit is 5 mph.
 Please drive slowly and carefully with-in the park.
 Children, adults and animals are at play.

 - Dogs are restricted to campgrounds, picnic area and paved walkways and must be leashed.
-They are not permitted on trails or in the pool area.
+Dogs are not permitted on trails, in the pool area, cabins and some yurts.
 Dogs may not be left unattended and must be inside a vehicle or in a tent at night.

 - Please do not bring your own wood as it can bring in disease and beetles that are harmful to our trees.
 Park staff offers wood for sale.
 Do not collect down wood as it is an essential part of the park’s natural ecosystem.
 Ground fires are not permitted.